-April 2, 2021 – Joseph Heim recently served as a panelist at a Business First of Buffalo event about post-Covid recovery.
-In a follow-up article, he discusses strategies for raising capital for businesses in need of financing.
+April 2, 2021 – In an article published in Business First of Buffalo, we discuss strategies for raising capital for businesses in need of financing.

 Assess Your Needs for Financing and Liquidity in an Uncertain Economic Environment

 Thinking about the availability or ease with which your organization can borrow money and access multiple credit options?
 Notwithstanding a tight lending environment, many middle market executives feel it is easier to obtain credit, they have access to additional financing choices, and they expect to borrow more, according to the proprietary RSM US Middle Market Business Index.